Woman Says Her Uggs Got Her Banned From This Airline’s Lounge

-Catherall, a member of the British synthpop band The Human League, tweeted details about the incident, which took place at the Melbourne Airport.
+Catherall, a member of iconic synthpop band The Human League, tweeted details about the incident, which took place at the Melbourne Airport.

 "Denied access @Qantas business class lounge in @Melair Melbourne Airport apparently Ugg boots are deemed sleepwear by the lady working there although no problem in any of the other lounges so far.
 Helpfully she suggested I go to one of the shops & purchase some shoes," Catherall tweeted.